 Introduction to Ostara

-Ostara is a celebration of rebirth, balance, and the awakening of life, observed during the spring equinox, when day and night stand in perfect harmony.
-(That’s the balance part!)
+The Venerable Bede's account provides historical context for the celebration of Ostara and its association with the goddess Eostre.
 Rooted in ancient pagan traditions, Ostara marks the turning point when the darkness of winter gives way to the increasing light of spring.
 This festival honors the fertility of the Earth, the return of warmth, and the promise of abundance in the months ahead.
 Many of its themes—rebirth, growth, and equilibrium—reflect the natural cycles of life.

 The Wheel of the Year is a sacred cycle of seasonal festivals observed in many pagan and Wiccan traditions, marking the natural rhythms of the Earth and its changing seasons.
 It consists of eight sabbats, divided between the solstices, equinoxes, and cross-quarter festivals, each representing a different phase in the cycle of life, death, and rebirth.
 These celebrations honor the shifting balance of light and dark, the fertility of the land, and the interconnectedness of all living things.
 By following the Wheel of the Year, practitioners align themselves with nature’s rhythms, finding deeper meaning in the changing seasons and embracing the lessons they offer.
 Whether celebrating the rebirth of the sun at Yule, the fertility of Beltane, or the harvests of Lammas and Mabon, the Wheel serves as a guide for spiritual reflection, growth, and connection to the natural world.
 (More on the Wheel of the Year here.)